Cryp7ic/study/python/learning/automate_the_boring_stuff/README.md

 - `list.sort(key=sortcriteria)`

 #### The in and not in Operators
-You can determine whether a value is or isn’t in a list with the in and not inoperators.
+You can determine whether a value is or isn’t in a list with the in and not in operators.
 ```
 >> 'howdy' in ['hello', 'hi', 'howdy', 'heyas']
 True